OpenRockets/web-dev-error-solutions/errors/css/css-challenge-recreate-a-simple-pricing-table/README.md

 # 🐞 CSS Challenge: Recreate a Simple Pricing Table

 This challenge focuses on creating a clean and responsive pricing table using CSS.
-We'll leverage CSS Grid for layout and some basic styling techniques to achieve a visually appealing result.
-No frameworks like Tailwind CSS are used to keep the focus on fundamental CSS skills.
+We'll use plain CSS (no frameworks like Tailwind) to emphasize fundamental CSS concepts.
+The goal is to build a table with three pricing plans: Basic, Pro, and Premium, each showcasing different features and prices.
+The design should be visually appealing and easily adaptable to different screen sizes.

-**Description of the Styling:**
+## Styling Description

-The pricing table will consist of three columns representing different pricing plans (Basic, Pro, and Premium).
-Each column will include a plan name, a price, a list of features, and a call-to-action button.
-The design aims for a clean, modern look with clear visual hierarchy.
-We'll use a subtle gradient background for added visual interest.
+The pricing table will have a clean, modern look.
+Each plan will be contained within a separate card with a distinct background color.
+The table will be responsive, adjusting its layout seamlessly for various screen sizes.
+We'll use clear typography and consistent spacing to improve readability.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>